What is the Cost of Living in Portland, Oregon?

 Portland has over 150 breweries!
 To put that into perspective, Portland has less than 700,000 people.
 That population is comparable to Boston which has that many people and only a mere 15 breweries.
 You can’t beat that per capita rate, and that’s thanks to the good climate here for growing hops.
 Oregon produced over 13 million pound of hops just last year.
 That’s a lot of beer.

-Another great thing about living in Portland is that there is no sales tax.
+Sales Tax in Portland is nonexistent.
+It’s just one of many great things about living in Portland; there is no sales tax!
 The sticker price you see in the store is exactly what you’ll pay, every time.
 Compared to cities like Seattle, that’s a huge perk.